MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 **Definition of "better":** When X and Y are goals, and X is for the sake of Y, then Y is better than X.

-- For instance, a carpenter will build a better house than a non-carpenter.
+- For instance, a carpenter will build a better house than a non, carpenter.
 Why?
   Because while building the house, the carpenter performs actions and movements _for the sake of the house_.
 They understand the effects of their actions and choose them accordingly.
 It is because their actions are guided by the goal of